phfr/vscode-venv-ipynb-starter/README.md

 6. **Enable pre-commit hooks**

-   This is optional but suggested due to this enforcing some best practises.
+   This is optional but suggested due to this enforcing some best practices.

    This makes sure the code is properly formatted (linting) before you commit.